A huge ecosystem of connected devices, named the Internet of Things, has been expanding over the globe for the last two decades.

 Networks are divided into categories based on the distance range they provide.

 A nanonetwork — a set of small devices (sized a few micrometers at most) that perform very simple tasks such as sensing, computing, storing, and actuation.
-Such systems are applied in the biometrical, military and other nanotechnologies.
+Such systems are applied in biometrical, military and other nanotechnologies.

 NFC (Near-Field Communication) — a low-speed network to connect electronic devices at a distance within 4 cm from each other.
 Possible applications are contactless payment systems, identity documents and keycards.